-This Zone is a transition area to the outlying vegetation and adds 50 feet to Zone I and extends a minimum of 100 feet from the house in all directions, or to the property line.
-The zone is a band of low growing succulents and ground covers designed to reduce the intensity, flame length and rate of spread of an approaching wildfire.
+This Zone adds 70 feet to Zone I and extends a minimum of 100 feet from the house in all directions, or to the property line and is a transition area to the outlying vegetation.
+The zone is a band of low growing succulent and ground covers designed to reduce the intensity, flame length and rate of spread of an approaching wildfire.
 Irrigation may be necessary to maintain a quality appearance and retain the retardant ability of the plants.
 All dead trees, brush, concentration of dead ground fuels (tree limbs, logs etc.) exceeding 2 inches in diameter are removed.
 Annual grasses are mowed after they have cured to a 2 inch stubble by June 1, annually.
-Native trees and brush species are preserved and pruned of limbs up to 8 feet above the ground as measured on the uphill side.
+Native trees and brush species are preserved and pruned of limbs 8 feet above the ground as measured on the uphill side.
+Specimen brush species may occur in this zone if isolated from the overstory tree canopy and the flashy ground fuels.